avs2001/survey/docs/AI_Driven-Software-Process.md

 ---

-# 📌 Step 0: From User Needs to Ready for Development
+# 📌 Step 0: From User cNeeds to Ready for Development

 Before any development work begins, you must transform raw **User Needs** into actionable technical design.
 This includes: